edwardswanson/microserviceA/README.md

         send_dice_request(port=5050)

+How to receive data from the server (these lines are at the bottom the code sample given just above):

+            response = socket.recv_string()
+            data = json.loads(response)

 The server (microservice) will recieve data on port 5050 via ZeroMQ, following code similar to as follows:

       # zeroMQ context and socket setup